Sakıp Sabancı: Biography

 Sakip Sabanci founded the Sabancı University in 1999.
-His collections of more than 320 Ottoman and Turkish paintings, statues and more than 400 examples of Ottoman calligraphy are exhibited at Atlı Köşk (The Equestrian Villa) at Bosporus in Emirgan, Istanbul, where he and his family lived for years, and which was converted into the Sakıp Sabancı Museum in 2002.
+His collections of more than 320 Ottoman and Turkish paintings, statues and more than 400 examples of Ottoman calligraphy are exhibited at Atlı Köşk (English: The Equestrian Villa) at Bosporus in Emirgan, Istanbul, where he and his family lived for years, and which was converted into the Sakıp Sabancı Museum in 2002.

 He died of kidney cancer at the age of 71 and received a state funeral.

+In 2016, Columbia University established the Sakıp Sabancı Chair and Center for Turkish Studies, the first initiative of its kind in the United States.
+This initiative, supported by a $10 million donation, aims to enhance knowledge and awareness of Turkey through research, teaching, and intellectual exchange.
+The establishment of the professorship and the center is part of a broader effort to foster academic collaboration and promote Turkish studies globally.
+Additionally, the gift will contribute to research and academic partnerships at Sabancı University in Istanbul.

 Honorary doctorates

 Sabancı received honorary doctorates from following Turkish and American universities: